krzysztofwujs/krzysztofwujs/README.md

 💼 [My LinkedIn](https://www.linkedin.com/in/wujs/)

-Bear in my profile pictuwe was designed by a friend and great artist [Jan Wawrzyniak](https://www.instagram.com/wavvrzyn/)
+The bear in my profile picture was designed by my friend and great artist [Jan Wawrzyniak](https://www.instagram.com/wavvrzyn/)